data-liberation-project/www/content/requests/controlled-substance-theft-and-loss.md

 summary: We're requesting database records from the DEA's Theft Loss Reporting system, which collects information about controlled substances that have gone missing.
 request_letter: https://www.documentcloud.org/documents/22925202-2022-09-23-dojdea-tlr-foia-request
 updates:
+- date: 2025-02-26T17:00:00-04:00
+  title: Appeal partly granted
+  body: >-
+    On February 26, 2025, the DEA [partly granted DLP's second appeal](https://www.documentcloud.org/documents/25589721-dea-theftloss-of-controlled-substances-second-appeal-partly-granted/), releasing portions of a [58-page manual](https://www.documentcloud.org/documents/25589722-dea-theftloss-of-controlled-substances-manual-partially-redacted/).
+Portions of the manual, as well as a data dictionary and a diagram, were withheld citing privacy and law enforcement exemptions.
 - date: 2024-05-17T17:00:00-04:00
   title: Denial appealed
   body: >-